eclipse/kuksa.val/doc/protocol/support.md

 Support of VISSv2:

 ### Security model
 KUKSA.val does not support the VISS V2 security model and currently we are not planning to support.
-KUKSA.val server does support authenticated access to VSS ressources.
+KUKSA.val server does support authenticated access to VSS resources.
 For details check [here.](../KUKSA.val_server/jwt.md).

 ### Supported VISS (v2) calls